Barandis/kessel/src/docs/parsers/always.md

 #### Parameters

-* `x` An arbitrary value that this parser always returns.
+* `x`: An arbitrary value that this parser always returns.

 #### Success